Online treatment for opioids

 6) Get ongoing support

-Attend group follow-up visits (or Shared Medical Appointments), join online recovery groups, connect with others in members-only forums, complete skills-based therapeutic courses, and more.
+Attend monthly group follow-up visits (or Shared Medical Appointments), join online recovery groups, connect with others in members-only forums, complete skills-based therapeutic courses, and more.

 You will meet with a Workit Health clinician directly via video appointment through Zoom.